PontusV/GameEngineC/README.md

 # GameEngineC
 C++ Game Engine

 This Game Engine in currently a work in progress and is intented to become a high performance 2D game engine.
-I have created my own Entity Component System (ECS) for this engine and it is still a work in progress.
+I have created my own Entity Component System (ECS) for this engine.

 Compiles with C++ 17